Swindon Town F.C.: Stadium

 These original set of lights were supplemented by lights on both side stand roofs, which were sufficient for the County Ground to stage its first floodlit league match on 29 February 1956 v.
 Millwall. (seven days after Fratton Park became the first ground to stage a floodlit league fixture).
 The present pylons date from 1960.

 The ground currently contains elements constructed between 1950 and 1995, with the latest addition being the large sponsored stand on the south side.
 The County Ground is also the only football stadium in the world with a Rolex watch acting as its timekeeper, the clock on the Stratton Bank stand featuring its name was erected to celebrate promotion in 1963.

-The ground itself is on land owned by Swindon Borough Council to which the club pays rent.
-Swindon have in the past considered a move to a club owned stadium to generate more revenue, but have not had the financial backing to do so.
+The ground itself was on land owned by Swindon Borough Council to which the club pays rent.
+Swindon had in the past considered a move to a club owned stadium to generate more revenue, but did not have the financial backing to do so.
 In 2006 a redevelopment campaign for the County Ground began, with the club and TrustSTFC (the supporters' trust) raising a petition to 'Save Our Home' urging the Borough Council to "facilitate the redevelopment of the stadium and do everything they can to keep the club within the Borough" including the proposed upgrading of the adjacent Cricket Club to County standard and Athletic Club to Olympic standard.

+On 24 March 2023, Swindon Town bought the County Ground for £2.3 million, as part of a joint venture with TrustSTFC, giving fans the opportunity to own a percentage of the Ground.